-Option Shortcut Key Functionality Connection Options Ctrl+Alt+Shift+O Allows you to configure various session parameters such 「「「」 as format and encoding for enhancing the session performance, logging, and local and remote cursor handling.
-Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and ĩ protocol version of the managed device.
-Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal 函 mode.
-Request Screen Refresh Ctrl+Alt+Shift+R Refreshes the viewing window.
-5 Transfer Files Ctrl+Alt+Shift+E Launches a session to transfer files to and from the managed device. 덕철 This option is enabled only if the Allow transferring files on the managed device option is enabled in the Remote Management policy effective on the managed device.
-For more information on File Transfer, see Section 3.1.5, "Managing a File Transfer Session," on page 79 Disconnect Alt+F4 Closes the remote session. × Session recording Record the Remote Diagnostics session. ■X Toolbar Ctrl+Alt+Shift+T Toggles the toolbar visibility.
+Option Shortcut Key Functionality Connection Options Ctrl+Alt+Shift+O Allows you to configure various session parameters such as format and encoding for enhancing the session performance, logging, and local and remote cursor handling.
+Connection Info Ctrl+Alt+Shift+I Provides the hostname, port, screen resolution, and protocol version of the managed device.
+Full Screen Ctrl+Alt+Shift+F Allows you to toggle between full screen and normal mode.
+Request Screen Refresh Ctrl+Alt+Shift+R Refreshes the viewing window. জ Transfer Files Ctrl+Alt+Shift+E Launches a session to transfer files to and from the managed device.
+This option is enabled only if the Allow transferring files on the managed device option is enabled in the Remote Management policy effective on the managed device.
+For more information on File Transfer, see Section 3.1.5, "Managing a File Transfer Session," on page 79 Disconnect Alt+F4 Closes the remote session. × Session recording Record the Remote Diagnostics session.
+NOTE: This option is enabled only if the Allow remote operator to record a session option is selected on the Remote Management General Settings page.
+Toolbar Ctrl+Alt+Shift+T Toggles the toolbar visibility.